Robinyo/serendipity/projects/auth-auth0/README.md

 GET https://<DOMAIN>/user/ssodata
 ```

-Although this error is unrelated to the [standards-based](https://www.ietf.org/) activity (i.e., OIDC Authorization Code Flow with PKCE) you are trying to perform,
+Although this error is unrelated to the [standards-based](https://www.ietf.org/) activity you are trying to perform,
  you will receive this error whenever signing into Auth0.

 ## Resources